rockcarry/v4l2test/readme.txt

 7.  change frame rate when recording
 9.  optimized for allwinner A33 platorm
 10. record segmented video with out dropping any frame
+11. auto drop frame when could't encoding in time

 TODO